Knowledge Hub

 Which BNPL loans are unregulated?

-There is an interest-free credit exemption that applies to BNPL where:
+Previously, there was an interest-free credit exemption that applied to BNPL where:

-• The agreement is a borrower-lender-supplier agreement for a fixed sum;
+• The agreement was a borrower-lender-supplier agreement for a fixed sum;

-• Payments are to be made within 12 months;
+• Payments were to be made within 12 months;

-• No more than 12 payments are to be made; and
+• No more than 12 payments were to be made; and

-• No interest or other significant charges apply (interest charges may arise for missing payments)
+• No interest or other significant charges applied (though interest charges could arise for missing payments)

 What may future regulation look like?

 • Pre-contractual disclosure – The pre-contractual disclosure requirements under the CCA would be disapplied to BNPL credit agreements.
 A proportionate FCA rules-based regime would be introduced instead.
-If the BNPL provider failed to comply with FCA rules, then the FCA could take action under its existing toolkit, the consumer could complain to the Financial Ombudsman Service or claim damages under FMSA if they suffer loss as a result of the breach of FCA rules.
+If the BNPL provider failed to comply with FCA rules, then the FCA could take action under its existing toolkit.
+Consumers will also be able to complain to the Financial Ombudsman Service (FOS) or claim damages under FMSA if they suffer loss as a result of non-compliance.

-• Advertising and promotion – The advertising and promotion of newly regulated agreements would fall within the financial promotions regime.
-If you are unauthorised, you would be required to obtain approval from an authorised person (which could be your lending partner) for the promotion of agreements.
+• Advertising and promotion – The advertising and promotion of newly regulated agreements will now fall under the financial promotions regime.
+Unauthorised merchants offering BNPL will now be required to obtain approval from an authorised firm for their promotions, ensuring that all advertising meets regulatory standards.

-• Financial Ombudsman Service – Consumers could complain to the Financial Ombudsman Service (FOS) for issues relating to lenders under newly regulated agreements.
+• Financial Ombudsman Service – Consumers will have the right to take complaints about BNPL providers to the Financial Ombudsman Service under the new regime.

 What to consider ahead of the proposed regulation

-A temporary permissions regime (TPR) is proposed during the transition period to enable firms to continue to operate until they could transfer to the new regulatory regime and seek full FCA authorisation.
+A Temporary Permissions Regime (TPR) is proposed during the transition period to enable firms to continue to operate until they can transfer to the new regulatory regime and seek full FCA authorisation.
 Firms in the TPR would be deemed authorised by the FCA and permitted to undertake the regulated activities relating to newly regulated BNPL agreements in compliance with the FCA rules.
 You would be able to use the TPR where:

 • You have engaged in an activity that will become a regulated activity prior to the day the regulation would commence;

-• You have registered for the temporary permissions regime prior to the day the regulation would commence; and
+• You have registered for the TPR prior to the day the regulation would commence; and

 • You have paid a non-refundable registration fee.